 Roger Ver is CEO of Bitcoin.com and Bitcoin Cash creator and a well known Bitcoin advocate before creating Bitcoin Cash in August 2017.
 He was the first person in the world to start investing in Bitcoin startups and he helped fund the seed rounds for the entire first generation of Bitcoin businesses.

 Memorydealers, his company, started accepting Bitcoin payments as early as 2011.
 Bitcoinstore.com, his website, also became the first to start accepting Bitcoin payments.
 He also created the Bitcoinbountyhunter.com that rewards people for helping catch cyber criminals in Bitcoin.

-At one time, he offered a censorship-free alternative to facilitate discussions about cryptocurrencies and Bitcoin after a censorship of Bitcoin community on Reddit, which he opposed.
+At one time, he offered a censorship-free alternative to facilitate discussions about cryptocurrencies and Bitcoin after the censorship of the Bitcoin community on Reddit, which he opposed.

 He is known for his sharp criticism of financial establishments and leaders with campaigns such as “Crash JP Morgan-buy silver” or the creation of the hedge fund “Karmabanque.”
 For instance, Keiser Report looks at shocking scandals in Wall Street and Capitol Hill and banking crime waves.

 One of his latest defense for Bitcoin was after the critical opinion against Bitcoin came from JP Morgan’s CEO.
 He has been promoting the use of Bitcoin since as early as 2011.